ethan-stone/obsidian-vault-knowledge-base/Reading/Abundance.md

 - Sprawl is the concept of too fast growing suburban areas.
-- Ronald Regan was the governor of California and put in place some of the re
+- Ronald Regan was the governor of California and put in place CEQA, which requires pub